MikeHannon/tempRepo/012RouteParameters.md

     print(djangoversion) # will result in a string e.g. "1.9"
     print("hello, I am your first request")
     return HttpResponse('hello')
 ```

-One of the places that route parameters are very commonly is to pass identifying information to the database and let the user of the website know.
-E.g. `localhost:8000/users/1` might let the site user that they are currently looking at user 1, of many!
+Route parameters are a very common strategy to pass identifying information from the browser to the database that the user can view in the URL.
+For example, `localhost:8000/users/1` would allow the site user to infer the he or she is currently looking at user 1 of potentially many!

-Oh and here's some stuff on static!
+###Static content
 <iframe width="420" height="315" src="https://www.youtube.com/embed/dH-Xxclnv1g" frameborder="0" allowfullscreen></iframe>

-Let's redo disappearing ninjas using Django thinking about these last two lessons: RouteParameters and Passing Variables.
+The next assignment (Disappearing Ninjas) will test your understanding of route parameters.